davidbolin/ngme/README.md

 - check explanations for the functions
 - estimateLong doesnt recognise silent?
 - vignette
-- shape parameter is only 0.5 currently
-- all the params of gig can be estimated - future work
 - it seems we don't use estimateME in estimate.wrapper
 - nglda_est to ngme
 - nglda_predict to predict.ngme
+- remove estimateME

+- remove nglda_est - TEST FIRST THE REPLACER
-- remove estimate.wrapper
+- remove estimate.wrapper - TEST FIRST THE REPLACER
+- remove nglda_predict - TEST FIRST THE REPLACER